 His background is in Plant Science – having gained an Honours degree in BSc Plant Science in 2011.

 Through his studies he developed a global outlook .
 His research during this time focused on his interest in ethnobotany.
 His intereset developed into the He carried out research into the suitability of growing medicinal plants within urban environments.

-He travelled from the UK to Kuala Lumpur to research further and enrolled at a local university to study Landscape Architecture.
+He travelled from the Bristol to Kuala Lumpur to research further and enrolled at a local university to study Landscape Architecture.
 Why in Malaysia?
 It would allow him to develop his interest into ethnobotany and explore how it relates to the wider scale through landscape architecture.